 In December 2019, a strain of novel coronavirus (now commonly known as COVID-19) was reported to have surfaced in Wuhan, China.
-COVID-19 has since spread rapidly throughout many countries, and, on March 12, 2020, the World Health Organization declared COVID-19 to be a pandemic.
-In an effort to contain and mitigate the spread of COVID-19, many countries, including the United States, Canada and China, have imposed unprecedented restrictions on travel, and there have been business closures and a substantial reduction in economic activity in countries that have had significant outbreaks of COVID-19.
-Although our operating subsidiaries and contractually controlled entity report that is operation have not been materially affected at this point, significant uncertainty remains as to the potential impact of the COVID-19 pandemic on our operations and on the global economy as a whole.
-It is currently not possible to predict how long the pandemic will last or the time that it will take for economic activity to return to prior levels.
-The COVID-19 pandemic has resulted in significant financial market volatility and uncertainty in recent years.
+COVID-19 has since spread rapidly throughout many countries, and, on March 11, 2020, the World Health Organization declared COVID-19 to be a pandemic.
+In an effort to contain and mitigate the spread of COVID-19, many countries, including the United States, Canada and China, had imposed unprecedented restrictions on travel, and there have been business closures and a substantial reduction in economic activity in countries that had significant outbreaks of COVID-19.
+Although our operating subsidiaries and contractually controlled entity report that its operation have not been materially affected, uncertainty remains as to the potential impact of the COVID-19 pandemic on our operations and on the global economy as a whole.
+It is currently not possible to predict the time that it will take for economic activity to return to prior levels.
+The COVID-19 pandemic resulted in significant financial market volatility and uncertainty in recent years.
 A continuation or worsening of the levels of market disruption and volatility seen in the recent past could have an adverse effect on our ability to access capital, on our business, results of operations and financial condition, on the market price of our Common Shares, and on consumer demand for consumer services, including those offered by our Company.